 TigerGraph Cloud FAQ

-New December 2020 pricing applies to new paid tier solutions provisioned after December 16th 2020.
-You can keep the old pricing if you keep your paid tier instances provisioned before December 16th, 2020.
-If you want to take advantage of the new pricing to lower your cost, you can migrate your workload to a newly provisioned instance.
+New April 2022 pricing applies to new paid tier solutions provisioned after March 31, 2022.
+You can keep the old pricing if you keep your paid tier instances provisioned before March 31, 2022.
 Note that TigerGraph Cloud accounts with valid credit cards are eligible for the paid tier migration.
 Please submit a support ticket for migration assistance.

 TigerGraph Cloud gets you up and running with the fastest and best price-performance graph platform in just minutes.
 TigerGraph’s native parallel graph and deep link analytics give you both speed and scale, even on the most complex tasks.
 The GraphStudio visual design interface enables everyone on your team to be a guru in graph.
 And our starter kits for popular use cases mean you can have an example graph application working in minutes.
 Since it requires far fewer machines to achieve high performance, TigerGraph’s price performance sets a new bar for the graph database industry.